-In the meantime luxury hospitality marketers in resorts need to devise a strategy on how to stay relevant and top-of-mind when it comes to their affluent guests so demand for direct bookings does not completely collapse when restrictions are completely lifted.
-Let’s look at some key factors when coming up with a creative theme for this kind of campaign.
+In the meantime, luxury hospitality marketers in resorts need to devise a strategy on how to stay relevant and top-of-mind when it comes to their affluent guests so demand for direct bookings does not completely collapse when restrictions are completely lifted.
+Let’s look at some key factors you need to take into consideration when coming up with a creative theme for this kind of resort marketing campaign.

 Proximity to nature